adam-botma/sol-sunglasses-js/README.md

 ## Further Development Plans
 * Add image carousel to product details page to show multiple product images.
 * Re-style the product listing page to have a more magazine style layout.
-* Create functionality for users to remove items from their cart.
+* Create functionality for users to remove items from their shopping bag.
-* Improve mobile layout for the view cart page.
+* Improve mobile layout for the view shopping bag page.
-* Improve empty cart page
+* Improve empty shopping bag page

 ## Screenshots